allannjuguna/allannjuguna.github.io/content/posts/CrewCtf_Writeups/2023-07-11-CrewCtf-Writeups.md

 ```

-* Now that we have both the password and the encrypted file,we can use the `cryptsetup` tool to open the encrypted file `flag` with a type of `tcrypt` (specifies that the encryption type is truecrypt) and then give it a name of `new_flag`.
+* Now that we have both the password and the encrypted file,we can use the `cryptsetup` tool to open the encrypted file `flag` .
+We need to specify a type of `tcrypt` (specifies that the encryption type is truecrypt) and then give a name of `new_flag`.
 We also type the password we found earlier.
 ```bash
 $ cryptsetup --type tcrypt open flag new_flag
 Enter passphrase for /tmp/testing/flag: Strooooong_Passwword